© Pint of Science, 2024. Alle Rechte vorbehalten.

 The electrical cochlear implant restores hearing to individuals with severe hearing loss by delivering an electrical current into the inner ear in order to excite the auditory nerve cells.
 Despite being the most successful prosthesis to date, users experience several limitations: namely, difficulty with understanding speech in background noise, trouble with complex sounds such as music and poor understanding and use of voice inflection.
 The reason these problems occur, is likely because when the electrical current is delivered, it excites too many cells in the auditory nerve at once.
 One solution to overcome this issue is to stimulate these cells with light instead of electricity, as light allows higher precision of stimulation.
 To make the auditory nerve responsive to light, we can use a non-disease-causing virus as a ‘gene shuttle’ to carry the DNA of a light sensitive protein from green algae to the neurons in the ear.
 Before evaluating this therapy – called the optical cochlear implant, in human patients, we must determine the safety and efficacy in experimental studies.
 Specifically, I will use a Mongolian gerbil to evaluate the safety of the gene therapy and test the efficacy of the optical cochlear implant.

-Other Café Bar Dots events
+Weitere Veranstaltungen in Café Bar Dots

 2024-05-15